singhalrk/pyGradInfer/README.md

 Imagine having observations of an apple falling on the moon, and where we know the system of equations, this would module would give you the gravitational constant.

+These kind of problems are popular in systems biology where